Friendship-LEET/website/README.md

 # Website
+**Link: frenchchips.esy.es**

-All code for my website will be uploaded here.
+All code for my website(frenchchips.esy.es) will be uploaded here.
 Feel free to use it whenever and wherever you want. :D
 # Can I use this code for my own personal use?
 Sure.
 Bits of the code were taken off here and there from the Internet.
 They were all Open Source.
 If you'd like, you could mention them to support them :)
 # May I use this Comercially?